Gerardos0/gerardosh/README.md

 # Gerardosh - A Custom Unix Shell Implementation

-A lightweight Unix shell written in C, supporting basic command execution, pipelines, and I/O redirection.
+A Unix shell written in C, supporting basic command execution, pipelines, and I/O redirection.

 ## Project Overview
 This project implements a minimal Unix-style shell capable of: